gar/library_code_challenge/README.md

 # Developer Challenge

 We would like you to create a simple program to help us manage books at a library.
-The program should allow us to write a script that interacts with the copies of books at a library.
+The program should allow us to write a script that interacts with the copies of books and check the stock at the end.

 We are not looking for anything clever here, just an example of how you use your chosen programming language to solve a simple problem and how you organize your code.